 More than 11 million people in the UK have a criminal record – and yet according to a survey by YouGov, 50% of employers would not consider employing ex-offenders, regardless of the offence they committed or the sentence they received.

 Clearly, ex-offenders represent a large talent pool that many employers are missing out on.
 While some ex-offenders are unsuitable to do certain types of work because of the nature of their offences, others are being unnecessarily overlooked.

-When employing ex-offenders, DBS checks play a crucial role in determining a candidate’s suitability for the position in question.
+When recruiting ex-offenders, DBS checks play a crucial role in determining a candidate’s suitability for the position in question.
 Here are some tips to help you ensure your organisation treats ex-offenders fairly in the recruitment process.

 Employing ex-offenders: In numbers

-First of all, here are some interesting facts and figures relating to employing ex-offenders:
+Here are some interesting facts and figures relating to employing ex-offenders:

 - 97% of offenders express a desire to stop offending

 - Employment has been proven to reduce reoffending by 33-50%

 - 68% of offenders state that having a job would be an important factor in preventing them reoffending

 It’s good practice for organisations to have a recruitment of ex-offenders policy in place, to ensure job applicants with a criminal history are treated fairly and not discriminated against.
 The policy should also aim to safeguard staff, clients, service users and visitors.